The Golf Swing is NOT difficult. Let me say that again. The Golf Swing is not difficult. Learning the golf swing IS.

 - Understands the Model (Moe Norman / Single Plane)

-- Undertands that learning is about developing new movement and feel.
+- Understands that learning is about developing new movement and feel.

 - Develops purity of technique rather than focuses on scores knowing that when his technique improves the scores will improve.

-The golfers you watch on Television put in as many hours practicing their swings as you do watching the golf channel and reading magazines.
+The golfers you watch on Television put in as many hours practicing their swings as you do look at the golf channel and reading magazines.
 When you are channel surfing, they are practicing.
-As you read your next “how to” article, they are refining there backswings.
+As you read your next “how to” article, they are refining their backswings.
 Doing is much more important than thinking about doing.

-Im not saying information isn’t valuable.
-Heck, I produce tons of information – most of it is worthless unless you apply it to your own learning.
+I’m not saying information isn’t valuable.
+Heck, I produce tons of information – most of it is worthless unless you apply it to your learning.
 You must do it to benefit from it.
 I would rather you try it than completely understand it.
 For example, you don’t need to know that your trail hand is in a not rotational position.
-You need to put your trail hand in a non rotational position and then learn to hit balls that way.
+You need to put your trail hand in a non-rotational position and then learn to hit balls that way.

 It doesn’t matter if you know that your flexed lead knee will save your back.
-You need to start hitting balls with a flexed lead knee through impact.
+You need to start hitting shots with a flexed lead knee through impact.